typemill/docs/03-for-theme-developers/03-twig.md

 <p>{{ variable }}</p>
 ````

-Twig uses one curly bracket with a procent sign **to execute** statements such as loops:
+Twig uses one curly bracket with a percent sign **to execute** statements such as loops:

 ````
 <ul>